osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 of sensors and actuators it accommodates.
 However, the field nodes itself needs to be aware of the sensors and actuators it possesses.

-The field node has two jobs in NOFSP: collecting sensor data and handle actuators.
-It can do both of these jobs or one of them.
-A field node with none of these jobs will not be recognized as a field node.
-The entity can both send and receive control data, but only send sensor data.
+The field node has two main jobs in NOFSP:
+* __transmitting sensor data__: the field nodes is responsible for transmitting sensor data as soon as possible.
+For transmitting sensor data, the field node is also responsible for communicating what kind of sensor data is being sent, and what kind of sensors it possesses.
+* __manage actuators__: the field node is responsible for handling actuator activation requests, and reporting back changes in actuator states to the system.
+For this job, the field node is also responsible for communicating what kind of actuators it possesses.

+A field node can both send and receive control data.
+Control data is used for registering the node, managing connections, managing actuators and communicate information about its devices.
+A field node can only send sensor data.

 ##### Field Node Names

 A field node can optionally be assigned a specific name, making it easier for the farmer to recognize the field node in the system.
 This name must be a string and does not have to be unique.
-The given name for a field node has no function to the system itself.
+The given name for a field node has no technical function to the system itself.

 ##### Field Node Device Classes

 Even though the protocol does not interfere with how the field node manages its connected devices, a common language is needed for the field node to communicate the devices it possesses to the rest of the system.
 Each device will send or handle data differently, and the system needs to know how to handle this.
+The solution is to classify these devices into __field node device classes__.
+These classifications need to be agreed on globally in a system, meaning that every node in the system refers to the same kind of data communication technique, when referring to the same class.

 The format for how to define such a class is given as _TYPE:CATEGORY_, without the semicolon, where the _type_ refers to the type of device, such as sensors and actuators, and the _category_ refers to the category of that type, such as humidity sensors or fan actuators.
 The type is either _S_ for sensors or _A_ for actuators, while the category is represented by a positive integer.
 A class for a temperature sensor could look like this: _S1_.

 This approach for classifying field node devices allows for the addition of both new sensors and actuators, as long as they are given a new class.
 It is important to know that the category only refers to how data is transmitted, not to the device itself.
 Two different devices can go under the same class, as long as they transmit/receive data the same way.
-Another important point is that the classes needs to be universal for the system, meaning that all entities in the system uses the same class for the same category.
-This does not mean that all entities need to recognize all the classes used in the system; some entities may support more classes than others.
-The table below shows an example of how field node device classes can be defined in a system.
+Even though device classes needs to be agreed on by all nodes in the system, that does not mean that every node needs knowledge about all the device classes in the system.
+The table below demonstrates how these device classes can be implemented.

 | Type     | Category (data format)                 | Class |
 |----------|----------------------------------------|-------|